 12/12/17: Expenditure Plan Committee Presents Plan to Maintain Local Funding Sources for Marin-Specific Projects and Programs

-An Expenditure Plan Advisory Committee (EPAC) has been diligently meeting since June 2017 to develop a plan to extend the existing ½-cent transportation sales tax and consider expanding the sales tax.
+An Expenditure Plan Advisory Committee (EPAC) met from June to December 2017 to develop a plan to extend the existing ½-cent transportation sales tax and consider expanding the sales tax.
 The committee consists of 24 residents, including Citizens’ Oversight Committee members, representing a diverse array of interests in Marin County.

 The EPAC received broad education about the current ½-cent transportation sales tax and learned from a variety of agencies about current programs and unmet transportation needs.
 Based on this information, the EPAC worked to develop and refine draft expenditure plans that culminated with a consensus recommendation to pursue a 30-year extension of the ½-cent sales tax to be placed on the ballot in November of 2018.
 The recommendation built on the success of the current transportation sales tax, approved in 2004, and maintains the core structure to provide the following funding:

 - 7.5% for Highway and Interchange Improvements